rodriguesl3/bookings-managment/README.md

 ## Improvements to be done

-It was done in a short deadline and I mapped some topics that could be improved for both projects: request and response validation (using Yup maybe?) improve dependency injection (I had some issues using InversifyJS with koa) Maybe add an ORM for Mongo (this project is quite simple for it).
+It was done in a short deadline and I mapped some topics that could be improved for both projects:

+Request and response validation (using Yup maybe?)

+Improve dependency injection (I had some issues using InversifyJS with koa)

+Maybe add an ORM for Mongo (this project is quite simple for it).

-Improve logs and not handled exceptions
+Improve logs for not handled exceptions

+Validate resiliency in http communication Manager API -> Reservation API

 ---